BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 supervisory report of the ORSA.
 If the undertaking considers that the internal report has an appropriate level of detail also for supervisory purposes then the same report may be submitted to the supervisory authority.

-### **Section 2: Specific features regarding the performance of the ORSA **
+**Section 2: Specific features regarding the performance of the ORSA**

-![A slide outlining Guideline 7 for the assessment of overall solvency needs.
-It details that undertakings must quantify capital needs, describe measures to address all material risks (quantifiable or not), and use stress tests or scenario analyses to form an adequate basis for the assessment.
+![A concise summary of Guideline 7 regarding the assessment of overall solvency needs.
+It mandates that undertakings quantify capital needs and describe methods to address all material risks, regardless of their quantifiability.
+It also suggests using stress tests and scenario analyses to establish a solid foundation for this assessment.

 #### Guideline 7 – Assessment of the overall solvency needs
 The undertaking should provide a quantification of the capital needs and a description of other means needed to address all material risks irrespective of whether the risks are quantifiable or not.
 Where appropriate, the undertaking should subject the identified material risks to a sufficiently wide range of stress tests or scenario analyses in order to provide an adequate basis for the assessment of the overall solvency needs.](#)

 2.21.
 In its assessment of the overall solvency needs an undertaking could decide